Cave Canem Productions seeks to cultivate community across divided lines through events, film, and theatre.

 Our inaugural project was the Tony nominated play The Lonesome West by Martin McDonagh featured as a guest production in Pacific Theatre's past season season running October 20 to November 11, 2017.
-The production received excellent reviews and was named one of the Top 10 Best of Vancouver Theatre in 2017 by Vancouver Presents.
+The production received three Jessie Richardson nominations, excellent reviews and was named one of the Top 10 Best of Vancouver Theatre in 2017 by Vancouver Presents.

 Currently in production is Laughing Matters, a documentary about the universal language of humour and the upcoming play Cherry Docs by David Gow.

 John believes comedy and laughter can bring people together.
 He’s interested in producing shows and movies that encourage laughter and joy.
 John was born in Germany to Russian parents and grew up in Australia.
 After watching old Al Pacino movies, he was inspired to pursue acting.
 In his acting career, John has been recognized for his role in The Foreigner with an award for ‘Best Lead Actor in Large Theatre’ at the Annual Jessie Awards.
 John also hosts a variety of comedy shows and is a mainstage player with Vancouver Theatre Sports.
 In addition to acting and comedy, he also directs.
 In 2017, John travelled across the world filming Laughing Matters, Cave Canem's upcoming documentary about the relationship between comedy and culture.

 Kenton is a Vancouver based actor, director, and producer.
-He holds a B.F.A. in acting from the University of British Columbia and is a former apprentice with Pacific Theatre.
-Kenton is frequently drawn to gritty stories which explore the possibility of hope for broken people.
-Select credits include Coleman in The Lonesome West (Cave Canem) for which he received a Jessie Richardson Outstanding Actor nomination, Doug in Gruesome Playground Injuries (Pacific Theatre), Tommy & Sickboy in Trainspotting (Rumble), Noah in The Rainmaker (Pacific Theatre), directing Danny and the Deep Blue Sea (Stone's Throw), and co-writing the dogma feature film Love, Approximately.
-Upcoming: Kenton will be directing True West by Sam Shepard at the Cultch Lab for Sonder House Productions, playing Johnny Cash in Million Dollar Quartet (TNW), and Mike Downey in Cherry Docs (Cave Canem).
+He holds a B.F.A. in acting from the University of British Columbia and is a former Pacific Theatre apprentice.
+Kenton is frequently drawn to gritty stories that explore the possibility of hope for broken people.
+Select credits include Coleman in The Lonesome West (Cave Canem) for which he received a Jessie Richardson Outstanding Actor nomination, Doug in Gruesome Playground Injuries (Pacific Theatre), Tommy & Sickboy in Trainspotting (Rumble), Noah in The Rainmaker (Pacific Theatre), directing True West (Sonder House), Danny and the Deep Blue Sea (Stone's Throw), and co-writing the dogma feature film Love, Approximately.
+Upcoming: playing Johnny Cash in Million Dollar Quartet (TNW), and Mike Downey in Cherry Docs (Cave Canem).